gamorosino/fixSidecar/README.md

 - DICOM files.
 - Optional Exam Card files (specific to Philips scanners).

-The script calculates additional fields such as `SliceTiming`, `TotalReadoutTime`, and `PhaseEncodingDirection` to enhance the metadata.
+The script calculates additional fields such as `SliceTiming`, `TotalReadoutTime`, `EffectiveEchoSpacing`, and `PhaseEncodingDirection` to enhance the metadata.

 ---